NJIT-CS490-SP21/project2-as3627/README.md

 >> import models
 >> db.create_all()
 ```
-- Note that if you don't do this, it can cause an issue with connecting to the DB.
+- Note that if you don't do this, it can cause an issue with connecting to the DB, and can freeze up the game.

 #### Sign up for a Heroku Account (Not needed if you want to run locally only)
 1. You can sign up for a free Heroku account on their website here: [https://signup.heroku.com/login](https://signup.heroku.com/login).